nickbadlose/be-nc-news/README.md

 **You will need Node version v13.0.1 or later to use this API**

+**You will also need PSQL version 10.12 or later to use this API https://www.postgresql.org/docs/9.3/tutorial-install.html**

 ## Installing

 **Check you're in the be-nc-news directory before running the following commands**